Aahil-py/milkshakethecoder.github.io/README.md

 # the007programmer.github.io

-This is my source code for my website, [the007programmer.github.io](https://the007programmer.github.io).
-Its hosted using github pages.
-Please Check it out.
+### What is it?

+This site is a personal portfolio, encompassing all of my accomplishments.
+It has evolved into a small passion project of mine, with work dating all the way back to 2021.

+### Hosting:

+Credit to Github Pages for 24/7 site hosting... [get yours today!](https://pages.github.com/)

-### Note:
+### Additional Notes:

-I will be testing on my beta-website, and then I will be updating the code here, so commits will be less frequent.
+- The work will primarily be beta tested via [Visual Studio Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server), and then pushed to this repository, so updates will not be as frequent.